 - Except in the case of commercial real property leases, there are deadlines by which the assumption or rejection of the executory contract must be made.
 In Chapter 7 liquidations, the decision must be made within 60 days of filing the bankruptcy petition.
 In Chapter 11, the decision must be made prior to the confirmation of the Plan of Reorganization.
 The bankruptcy court does have the right to change the deadlines, but in most cases these dates apply.

-- If the customer decides to assume the executory contract, he must assume it in its entirety.
-He also has to pay any missed payments or other defaults and show that he can perform under the contract in the future.
+- If the customer decides to assume the executory contract, they must assume it in its entirety.
+The customer also has to pay any missed payments or other defaults and show that they can perform under the contract in the future.
 All amounts owed by the customer under the contract become administrative expense claims under the bankruptcy, and are generally entitled to payment in full.

 - The customer has the right to assume the contract and then assign it to someone else.
 In such a case, the customer has to pay any defaults and the buyer has to show that it has the ability to perform under the contract in the future.